For urgent consular assistance call

 Smash and grab robberies from cars stopped at traffic lights also occur.

 During summer, from December to March, thieves target beach resort areas, such as Punta del Este.
-You may encounter more petty street crimes and burglaries.
+You may encounter more petty street crimes and burglaries during these months.

 To protect yourself from petty crime: